whummer/localstack-lumigo-demo/README.md

 * LocalStack Pro
 * Lumigo account and tracer token
 * `awslocal` command-line client
+* `tflocal` and `terraform` command-line clients

 ## Running

-Simply use the `run.sh` script, which will create the Lambda function on LocalStack:
+Simply use the targets in the `Makefile`, which will create the Lambda function and other resources in LocalStack:
 ```
 $ export LUMIGO_TRACER_TOKEN='<your_tracer_token>'
-$ ./run.sh
+$ make deploy
 ...
 ```